-The host of Voces anticae is Mark G. Bilby, Adjunct Assistant Professor in the Department of Theology & Religious Studies at the University of San Diego (USD).
+The host of Voces anticae is Mark G. Bilby, Senior Assistant Librarian in Scholarly Communications and Lecturer in Religious Studies at California State University, Fullerton.
 Mark completed his Ph.D. in Religious Studies (Judaism and Christianity in Antiquity) at the University of Virginia in 2012 and his MSLIS from Drexel University in 2015.
 His academic interests include Institutional Repositories, Digital Humanities, Open Access publishing, Open Educational Resources, Affordable Learning Solutions, Inter-religious and Inter-cultural dialogue, and Religion and Literature in the Late-Antique Mediterranean.

 He is the author of the monograph As the bandit will I confess you: Luke 23, 39-43 in early Christian interpretation.
 Cahiers de Biblia Patristica 13.
 Strasbourg: Centre d’Analyse et de Documentation Patristiques, University of Strasbourg; Turnhout: Brepols, 2013 [ISBN 978-2-906805-12-5].
 Among his forthcoming publications is the monograph Luke through the Centuries, Blackwell Bible Commentaries (Wiley-Blackwell, 2019).

 For more details about his education, interests, and publications, please see his ORCID profile (For those unfamiliar with ORCID, it’s essentially an online Linked Open Data CV/Resume).
 For those interested in connecting or collaborating, please see his LinkedIn profile, Academia.edu profile, and/or ResearchGate profile.